deepchecks/deepchecks/docs/source/user-guide/integrations/hugging_face.rst

     :end-before: # IMPLEMENT DETR INTEGRATION
     :tab-width: 0

-And then we'll move on to implementing the COCODETRData class, subclassing the deepchecks ``DetectionData`` class.
-The implementation of the `infer_on_batch` method is a a bit cumbersome, as it includes both the logic needed to perform inference using the DETR model and the code needed to convert it's outputs to the format required by deepchecks.
-More on the format required by deepchecks can be found in the :doc:`following guide </user-guide/vision/auto_tutorials/plot_extractors_validating>`.
+And then we'll move on to implementing the COCODETRData class, which will help us keep all the required format conversions in one place.

 .. literalinclude:: ../../../../examples/integrations/hugging_face/deepchecks_hugging_face_tutorial.py
     :language: python
     :start-after: # IMPLEMENT DETR INTEGRATION
-    :end-before: # VALIDATE DETR
+    :end-before: # CREATE VALIDATE DETR
     :tab-width: 0

-We can now create COCODETRData objects for the training and test data, and run the validation described :doc:`here </user-guide/vision/auto_tutorials/plot_extractors_validating>` to make sure our class is working as expected:
+We can now create :class:`VisionData <deepchecks.vision.data.VisionData>` object.
+This deepchecks object accepts a batch loader, which is an iterator that yields batches of images, labels, predictions and any other required information.
+To read more about it, see the :doc:`Vision Data Guide` </user-guide/vision/VisionData>`.
+In this example our batch loader is a python dataloader, so we'll create a custom collate function that will convert the data to the required formats and generate the predictions.
+We'll then use the :meth:`head <deepchecks.vision.data.VisionData.head>` method to make sure the dataset was created successfully.

 .. literalinclude:: ../../../../examples/integrations/hugging_face/deepchecks_hugging_face_tutorial.py
     :language: python
-    :start-after: # VALIDATE DETR
+    :start-after: # CREATE VALIDATE DETR
     :end-before: # LOAD YOLO
     :tab-width: 0